 Topical Flea & Tick Preventatives

-The traditional option for flea and tick preventatives has been the topical monthly spot-on product.
+The traditional option for flea and tick preventatives for cats and dogs has been the topical monthly spot-on product.
 These are liquids that are applied to the skin between the shoulder blades once a month.
 The products are fat soluble, stored in the oil glands of the skin, and wick from one hair follicle to the next to provide whole-body protection.
 Many topical products are highly effective, with less than a 4-hour tick kill time and even the ability to repel ticks and mosquitoes before they bite.
-At Bulger we recommend Parastar Plus due to its repellency, quick tick kill time, waterproof nature, and small volume of administration.
+At Bulger, we recommend Parastar Plus due to its repellency, quick tick kill time, waterproof nature, and small volume of administration.
 It is important to note, however, that many of the topical products (including Parastar) are toxic to cats if ingested or if the cat grooms a dog who recently had the preventative applied to its skin.

 Flea & Tick Collars

-Flea and tick collars have become increasingly popular over the past few years.
+Flea and tick collars for cats and dogs have become increasingly popular over the past few years.
 The technology has advanced significantly so that they no longer have a chalky, chemical feel.
 They are the most economical option for tick prevention, at an approximate cost of $7-8/month compared with $15-20 per month for topical or oral products.
 In addition, they are quite safe.
 Products such as Seresto are even marketed as safe for cats.
 The only downside is that these collars can be quite toxic if ingested.
 As a result, they are not recommended for dogs that spend a lot of time wrestling with other dogs, chewing on each others’ necks, etc. Additionally, many daycare facilities will not allow pets to wear them.
 They do have to be worn continuously to be effective.

 Oral Flea & Tick Preventatives